johnnyrichard/awesomekling.github.io/faq.md

 I'm using the [CLion C++ IDE from JetBrains](https://jetbrains.com/clion/).

+## What's your CLion color theme?

+It's the [Material Theme UI](https://plugins.jetbrains.com/plugin/8006-material-theme-ui) plugin with the "Material Darker" theme.

+## Which fonts are you using in your videos?

+I'm currently using [Berkeley Mono](https://berkeleygraphics.com/typefaces/berkeley-mono) for code and [Inter](https://rsms.me/inter/) for my Linux desktop UI.

 ## What keyboard are you using?

-It's a [Logitech K740](https://www.logitech.com/en-us/product/illuminated-keyboard-k740).
+It's a [Logitech K280e](https://www.logitech.com/assets/49240/k280e-business-datasheet.pdf).
 I bought it primarily for the pleasantly low typing noise, but it's also quite nice to type on.

 ## Why are you building SerenityOS? / What is your goal with SerenityOS?